Hit the Ski Slopes with Military Discounts

 Soldiers from 1st Battalion, 157th Infantry Regiment (Mountain), Colorado Army National Guard, along with veterans and dependents of the 10th Mountain Division and 10th Special Forces Group, ski in a serpentine pattern during the 43rd annual 10th Mountain Div.
 Ski-In Daze at Ski Cooper March 2, 2018.
 (U.S. Army National Guard photo/Warren W. Wright Jr.)

-There’s no better way to stay active and have fun during the cold winter months than to grab your skis and hit the slopes.
-But before you book your next ski getaway, make sure you check out the great military discounts you can use for all your skiing needs.
+Skiing is a great way to stay active during the cold winter months.
+And to add to the fun of hitting the slopes, many resorts offer military discounts on lift tickets.
+So before you book your ski getaway, check out the following list of military discounts you can use for all your skiing needs.

 Discounts On Base